 Change of Ownership or Mailing address

-- Death of a spouse or other registered owner: you need a copy of registered document (i.e. survivorship application) transferring title, as provided from your lawyer.
+- Death of a spouse or other registered owner: copy of registered document (i.e. survivorship application) transferring title, as provided from your lawyer.

-- Property conveyed by court order in divorce or civil action: you need a copy of registered document transferring title, as provided from your lawyer.
+- Property conveyed by court order in divorce or civil action: copy of registered document transferring title, as provided from your lawyer.

-- Addition of other property owner(s): you need a copy of registered document transferring title, as provided by your lawyer.
+- Addition of other property owner(s): copy of registered document transferring title, as provided by your lawyer.

-- Purchased property: you need a copy of registered Land Transfer Tax Affidavit, or other registered document transferring title, as provided by your lawyer.
+- Purchased property: copy of registered Land Transfer Tax Affidavit, or other registered document transferring title, as provided by your lawyer.

-- Legal name change (corporate): you need a copy of updated Corporate Profile or registered Articles of Amendment.
+- Legal name change (corporate): copy of updated Corporate Profile or registered Articles of Amendment.